witchessabath/mkdocs/docs/Docker.md

   - platform: wake_on_lan
     mac: <target_macaddress>
     name: explorer

+  - platform: wake_on_lan
+    mac: <target_macaddress_2>
+    name: juno
 ```
-This will create a new entity called "Explorer" with the specified MAC address and the Wake On Lan integration.
+This will create two new entities called "explorer" and "juno" with the specified MAC addresses and the Wake On Lan integration.
-The entity can be found in the Web UI (host:8123) under **Settings > Devices & Services > Entities** and should already appear on your dashboard with buttons for turning the remote computer off or on.
+The entities can be found in the Web UI (host:8123) under **Settings > Devices & Services > Entities**. <br/>
+You can now go to your dashboard and select `Add Card > Entity` to add the WoL switches to your dashboard.
 !!! note
     When naming the config file, make sure it's called **configuration.yaml**.
 I created it as a **.yml** file first and the configuration could not be applied.
     I found this out by using the very handy `docker exec <home_assistant_container_name> hass --script check_config` command which troubleshoots the configuration for you.